fauno/certificado.sutty.nl/_en/2020-09-11-community-radios-on-sutty.markdown

 ---

 A new theme for hosting community radios is available on the Sutty.
+We invite you to [visit the demo site](https://radio.sutty.nl/).

 We developed this theme based on conversations we've been having with _compas_ from independent media, specially from [Red Nacional de Medios Alternativos](https://rnma.org.ar/) \[Alternative Media's National Network\].
 It was presented on August 29, 2020, during the [17mo Encuentro de la Comunicación Comunitaria, Alternativa y Popular](https://www.instagram.com/p/CEdF80hJj5e/) \[17th Meeting for Community, Alternative and Popular Communication\], where we were invited to the Free Software panel.